JoyceLi-Xilinx/XDF-2018/FFMPEG_Lab.md

 #### If you think the demo was broken, you may use below methods to recover the demo.

-1. Change direcory to the XDF folder
+1. Change directory to the XDF folder
    ```bash
    cd /XDF/
    ```